apptainer/apptainer-admindocs/user_namespace.rst

 .. note::

-   If you deploy {Singularity} to a cluster you will need to make arrangements to synchronize ``/etc/subuid`` and ``/etc/subgid`` mapping files to all nodes.
+   If you deploy {Project} to a cluster you will need to make arrangements to synchronize ``/etc/subuid`` and ``/etc/subgid`` mapping files to all nodes.